SystemZ/devzbox/README.md

 # DevzBox

-**WIP, need few bugs fixed!**

-Batteries included, automated deployment of user-friendly, disposable developer environments based on Ubuntu
+Batteries included, automated deployment of disposable dev envs based on Ubuntu 20.04

 ## About